remix-run/remix/.changeset/wild-timers-impress.md

 "@remix-run/dev": patch
 ---

-Fix quirks mode warning for SPA template and default server entry
+Automatically prepend `<!DOCTYPE html>` if not present to fix quirks mode warnings for SPA template